aureliusenterprise/aurelius-atlas-documentation/docs/user-stories.md

 [![Data Discovery](./img/screenshots/data-discovery/business-context.jpg)](./img/screenshots/data-discovery/business-context.jpg)

-Here's an explanation of the highlighted elements:
+Here is an explanation of the highlighted elements:

 1. **Business Context**: The landing page has a dedicated section to help you get started exploring the business context of the data.
 You can enter search terms related